StefanPetrick/animartrix/README.md

 by Stefan Petrick 2023.

-Cutting edge LED animations for your project.
+Highest quality LED animations for your project.

 This is a Shader and 5D Coordinate Mapper made for realtime rendering of generative animations & artistic dynamic visuals.
 This is also a modular animation synthesizer with waveform generators, oscillators, filters, modulators, noise generators, compressors... and much more.